LaunchCodeEducation/lchs/src/chapters/strings/string-iteration.rst

 Iterate by Index or Characters
 ------------------------------

-.. todo:: Insert internal book link(s) to the relevant section(s) of the Loops chapter.

-In the Loops chapter, we learned two ways to iterate over a string.
+In the Loops chapter, we learned two ways to :ref:`iterate over a string <string-iteration>`.
 The following examples review those ideas.

 .. admonition:: Example